 Back in the day, Mr. Norm's Grand Spaulding Dodge was one of the kings of Mopar performance.
 In case you are unfamiliar with this legendary Chicago area dealership, Mr. Norm's took Mopar muscle cars and added a vast array of bolt-on goodies to make the cars go faster.
 If you were to take your local Dodge dealer and a speed shop and throw them into a blender, Mr. Norm's would be the resulting recipe.
 Over the past years, the Mr. Norm's brand was reintroduced to the market, with pretty much the same formula: take stock offerings from Ma Mopar, blend in tuned and tested performance parts and create modern Mopar Muscle Cars that kick tail and take names on the street and on the strip.

-With only 4,797 miles on its odometer, this 2010 Dodge started life at Chrysler's Brampton Canada manufacturing facility where it was covered in a spectacular coat of B5 Blue Pearl Metallic.
-At the front of the car, an unaltered Challenger header panel houses HID headlights and a honeycomb grille in a traditional black fascia.
+With only 4,312 miles on its odometer, this 2009 Dodge started life at Chrysler's Brampton Canada manufacturing facility where it was covered in a spectacular coat of B5 Blue Pearl Metallic.
+Dubbed by Dodge as the “Spring Special” only 250 Challenger SRT-8s were painted B5 Blue Pearl Metallic for the 2009 model year, and the fact that this one received the Mr. Norm's treatment makes it even rarer.
+Up front, an unaltered Challenger header panel houses HID headlights and a honeycomb grille in a traditional black fascia.
 Detailed silver and chrome rings around the headlights perfectly match the stainless appearing grille surround and complement a chrome passenger's side “Challenger” emblem and a chrome driver's side “SRT” emblem.
 Below the grille, the front bumper houses a second small air intake that is centered between pristine round fog lights and sits above a black plastic SCCA style chin spoiler.
 At the top of the grille, a chrome and black ram's head emblem leads your eye to the cars raised hood that has been painted a smooth coat of flat black courtesy of Mr. Norm's Garage.
 On the sides of the hood, chrome “6.1” emblems complement chrome “HEMI” emblems with gloss black inlays and are affixed to the side of functional scoops.
 Behind the hood, all glass is factory equipment, shows no chips or staining of any kind and even includes a power operated and black tinted sun roof.
 At the sides of the car, custom Mr. Norm's decals run along the body lines from the top of the front fenders to the top of the rear fenders and give the car a cool updated retro look.
 Incorporated into those decals is Mr. Norm's signature scripts that sit at the back of the front fenders and connect a visual arc around the cowl with the cars chrome hood emblems.
 The sides of the car feature no chrome or bright work with the exception of the factory driver's side fuel cap which has a nice retro feel.
 Out back, the cars flat black SRT-8 rear decklid spoiler perfectly matches its flat black hood and features a passenger's side mounted “Mr. Norm's” badge.
 Below that spoiler, a body width Challenger tail light panel is as clear as when it left the showroom floor and sits above a stylized rear bumper that incorporates stainless factory exhaust tips.
 The B5 Blue Pearl paint on this car absolutely glows; and when combined with Mr. Norm's black accents and black chrome SRT-8 wheels, it looks both unique and sinister.

 As we all know Mr. Norm's has never been about just stripes and stickers.
 Straight from the factory this SRT exclusive Hemi makes impressive performance numbers, but with the help of a Kenne Bell intercooled supercharger, the power goes from wild to insane.
 Measuring in at roughly 370 cubic inches, Chrysler's 6.1 liter Hemi uses a revised block with a 4.06 bore, custom cooling channels, a forged crank, lighter pistons with strengthened connecting rods, new oil jets, variable cam timing, increased flow heads, and an aluminum intake that is specifically tuned for higher RPM performance to crank out a 10.3 to 1 compression ratio and 425 horsepower.
 Mr. Norm's garage has upfitted the motor with a liquid cooled Kenne Bell supercharger and a Mr. Norm's designed custom throttle body that bumps power up to 650 tire melting horses that will be more than enough forward thrust to dispatch just about anything on the road.
 Visually, the engine compartment comes together just as well as the outside of the car does.
 The install is exceptionally clean and looks tidy enough to be an OEM package.
 The big blower sits front and center above stainless fuel rails and red, black and silver “Hemi 6.1L” engine covers and features subtle blue “Kenne Bell Liquid Cooled Supercharger” emblems.
 On the throttle body and on the left side of the core support, Mr. Norm's badging confirms what the astute already know; that this is much more than just a tricked out Challenger.